- Academic Responsibilities

 Course Drop Limit Provisions

-Students who enroll as entering freshmen or first-time in college students in undergraduate courses offered through an affected institution of higher education for the first time during the Fall 2007 semester or any subsequent semester are subject to the course drop limit of six course drops including any course a transfer student has dropped at another affected institution.
+First-time/freshmen students enrolling in undergraduate courses through an affected institution of higher education are subject to the course drop limit of six-course drops including any course a transfer student has dropped at another affected institution (beginning Fall 2007).

 Students Affected: Students who enroll as entering freshmen or first-time in college students in undergraduate courses offered through an affected institution of higher education for the first time during the Fall 2007 semester or any subsequent semester are subject to the course drop limit restrictions.
 Transfer students who first enrolled at a Texas public institution during the Fall 2007 semester or subsequent semester are considered first time in college and are affected by the six course drop limit.
 Students who elect to use the provisions of Academic Fresh Start who have coursework prior to the Fall 2007 semester are grandfathered and are not subject to TEC 51.907.
 Students who have completed a baccalaureate degree at any recognized public or private institution are not considered affected students whether or not taking additional undergraduate courses.

-Other Factors Regarding Course Drop Limit: Transfer students who are affected by this legislation shall be required to submit all transfer institution transcripts for processing of the transfer course drops which apply to the limit prior to being allowed to utilize any drops at Texas A&M International University (TAMIU).
+Other Factors Regarding Course Drop Limit: Transfer students who are affected by this legislation will be required to submit all transfer institution transcripts and any recorded state drops will be transferred to TAMIU.
 If the transfer transcript does not indicate any drops toward the limit, TAMIU will set the drop count for that institution at zero.

 Withdrawal Definition: A student is considered to have withdrawn from the institution when the student drops all courses during the semester.